-If you like the combination of whisky or bourbon and chocolate, this cake is simply irresistible.
-It's complex, it's deep, it's unique.
-The crumb is tight but light, the glaze is intense but stays soft, and the flavor is out of this world fantastic!
-Use Irish whisky, and it's the best St. Patrick's Day dessert.
+If you like the combination of bourbon (or whisky) and chocolate, this cake is simply irresistible.
+It's complex, deep, and unique.
+The crumb is tight but light, the glaze is intense but stays soft, and the flavor is out-of-this-world fantastic!
+Use Irish whiskey, and it's the best St. Patrick's Day dessert.

 I love bundt cakes: baking them, eating them, buying new bundt pans, and trying to get decent photos.
 I especially love having an ever-growing bundt cake recipe archive.